 It was hoped that by sharing the development effort and costs, the complex MBT70 could be produced more cheaply than its Soviet counterparts, but problems plagued the program from the beginning.Kelly, 25.
 Robert J. Sunell, "The Abrams Tank System," in Camp Colt to Desert Storm, 433.
 Difficulties with English-German translations, metric to English measurement conversions, and differences between German and American manufacturing and designing practices caused considerable headaches before the tank was even designed.Kelly, 30-3.
 Hunnicutt, Abrams, 117.
 Costs spiraled to unacceptable levels, and MBT70 was killed in 1970, leaving the Germans and Americans to go their separate ways.Kelly, 38.
 Hunnicutt, Abrams, 142.
 The Germans went on to design the Leopard 2.

 The M60 was then a decade old, and the US was forced to start fresh on its replacement.
 It was decided that the new vehicle, named XM1, would be armed with the familiar 105mm gun M68 found in the M60 tank, feature a four-man crew including a human loader, and run on a conventional suspension.Kelly, 100.
 Sunell, 435-6.
-The new tank would emphasize crew survivability above all else,Ogorkiewicz, vol. I, 51.
+The new tank would emphasize crew survivability above all else,Ogorkiewicz, Technology of Tanks, I: 51.
 Kelly, 108.
 Sunell, 436.
 Hunnicutt, Abrams, 172. and to this end a new type of armor designed by Dr. Gilbert Harvey at Britain's Fighting Vehicles Research and Development Establishment near Chobham would be used.Kelly, 111-2.
 Hunnicutt, Abrams, 177-8.
 This armor was composed of a matrix of ceramics and steel layers, and was very effective against high-explosive antitank warheads as well as kinetic energy projectiles.
 However its protective properties needed to be balanced against its heavy physical weight.
 Army Chief of Staff Gen. Creighton Abrams himself made the decision to use the American version of this armor on the frontal arc of the tank, since in his opinion its promise of extra protection was more important than the weight penalty.Kelly, 128.
 Sunell, 437.
 This armor is what gives the tank its characteristically slab-sided look.
 The crews of the new tank were also protected by the layout of its ammunition stowage, with the majority of the main gun ammunition in the turret bustle behind a bulkhead.
 If the ammunition ignited, blowoff panels in the turret bustle's roof would vent the explosion out of the tank while the bulkhead doors protected the crew from danger.
 The XM1 was powered by a novel gas turbine engine that gave the vehicle an advantage in acceleration over conventional diesels.
-This engine proved thirstier than anticipated, but compared to diesel engines it used less power for cooling, was able to run on a larger range of fuels, could be started more easily in cold temperatures, was quieter and lighter, and emitted no smoke.Ogorkiewicz, vol. II, 260-1.
+This engine proved thirstier than anticipated, but compared to diesel engines it used less power for cooling, was able to run on a larger range of fuels, could be started more easily in cold temperatures, was quieter and lighter, and emitted no smoke.Ogorkiewicz, Technology of Tanks, II: 260-1.
 Hunnicutt, Abrams, 174-5.
 Kelly, 144-5.
 The Soviets were concurrently working on a gas turbine tank, and it entered service in 1976 as the T-80.
 See Baryatinskiy, Main Battle Tank T-80, 7-11; Hull, Markov, and Zaloga, 142-5; and Koch, 62-3.
 An armament competition for the new tank was held in the mid-1970s, and entrants included the 105mm M68, a British 110mm gun, and a 120mm smoothbore gun manufactured by the German firm Rheinmetall.
-Test results indicated the M68 was still a dangerous weapon thanks to improved ammunition technology, and the 110mm weapon was hampered in performance by using APDS vice APFSDS ammunition.Ogorkiewicz, vol. I, 52.
-The 120mm gun, on the other hand, was thought to be full of growth potential.
-The initial M1 tanks were armed with the old M68, though, since it was feared that the delay and expense involved in producing the 120mm ordnance would scare Congress into cancelling the entire Abrams program.Kelly, 176-86.
+Test results indicated the M68 was still a dangerous weapon thanks to improved ammunition technology, but the 110mm gun was hampered in performance by using APDS vice APFSDS ammunition.Ogorkiewicz, Technology of Tanks, I: 52.
+The 120mm gun was thought to be full of growth potential, but the initial M1 tanks were armed with the old M68 since it was feared that the delay and expense involved in producing the 120mm ordnance would scare Congress into cancelling the entire Abrams program.Kelly, 176-86.
 Sunell, 445-7.
 Hunnicutt, Abrams, 162-3.
 Once fleshed out, the M1 prototypes suffered from problems with track shedding as well as engine and transmission failures, but these were eventually solved.Kelly, 162-8.
 Sunell, 450-1.
 Hunnicutt, Abrams, 201.
 Stone, 103-5.

 When the production tank finally emerged on 28 February 1980, after even enduring a competition with the West German Leopard 2 tank, it was the most powerful and advanced tank the United States had yet produced.
 The M1's fire control system, which included a laser rangefinder and thermal imaging system, allowed it to engage targets on the move cross-country in any weather.
 Its composite armor provided the crew with enhanced protection, and features such as the ammunition bustle further shielded the crew from injury should a penetration occur.
 The new tank's firepower was upgraded in 1985 when the Rheinmetall 120mm was finally adopted on the M1A1.
 The Army's standardization on the M1 Abrams tank again forced the Marines to change for the sake of logistical commonality, and the M1A1 totally replaced Marine M60A1s by 1996.Estes, Marines Under Armor, 183-4.